Hawkstone Project

 PROJECT OVERVIEW

-The Hawkstone Project covers an area of approximately 1,000 square kilometres over highly prospective stratigraphy in the west Kimberley, in northern Western Australia.
-The Company is targeting Nova-style magmatic Ni-Cu sulphide mineralization, similar to that intersected at the Merlin and very recent Dogleg discoveries on the adjacent tenement held by Buxton Resources/IGO.
-The high-grade massive nickel sulphide mineralisation at Merlin and Dogleg are hosted in the Ruins Dolerite and located 1km and 13km respectively, along strike to the northwest of the Hawkstone Project.
+The Hawkstone Project covers approximately 600 square kilometres of highly prospective stratigraphy in the west Kimberley region of northern Western Australia.
+Stavely Minerals is targeting Nova-style magmatic Ni-Cu sulphide mineralisation, analogous to the mineralisation intersected at the Merlin and the more recent Dogleg discoveries on the adjacent tenement held by Buxton Resources/IGO joint venture.

 QUICK LINKS